modernweb-dev/web/docs/docs/test-runner/commands.md

 The `position` property can be used to specify a position to move the mouse to.
 The property is allowed for the `click` and `move` actions and should match an `[x, y]` tuple where `x` and `y` are integers.

+**WARNING:** When you move the mouse or hold down a mouse button, the mouse stays in this state as long as you do not explicitly move it to another position or release the button.
+For this reason, it is recommended to reset the mouse state with the `resetMouse` command after each test that manipulates the mouse in order to avoid unexpected side effects in the following tests.

 `sendMouse` is supported in `@web/test-runner-puppeteer`, `-playwright` and `-webdriver`.

-In Puppeteer and Playwright, all commands are simple wrappers around the respective APIs.
+In Puppeteer and Playwright, all mouse actions are simple wrappers around the respective APIs.
 Please refer to their respective docs for detailed behavior:

 - [Puppeteer Mouse API](https://pptr.dev/#?product=Puppeteer&show=api-class-mouse)
 - [Playwright Mouse API](https://playwright.dev/docs/api/class-mouse)

-In WebDriver, commands are based on the `performActions` API.
+In WebDriver, mouse actions are based on the `performActions` API.
 Please refer to the docs for detailed behavior:

 - [Webdriver performActions API](https://webdriver.io/docs/api/webdriver/#performactions)